Bracket (duo)

 Bracket are a Nigerian afropop and R&B music duo composed of Obumneme Ali a.k.a.
 "Smash" and Nwachukwu Ozioko a.k.a.
 "Vast".
 Bracket started as a three-man music group before a member called Bistop dropped out.
-The duo are currently signed to Ape Planet and are best known for releasing hit singles like "Happy Day", "Yori-Yori" and "Ada Owerri" which received several positive reviews and airplay.
+The duo is currently signed to Bracket Records.
+It is best known for releasing hit singles like "Happy Day", "Me & U", "Yori-Yori", "Ada Owerri", "Mama Africa", and "Panya", which received several positive reviews and airplay.
+Their albums include Least Expected, Cupid Stories, Alive, and Love Letters.